 Related: How Often Should You Swim

 Swimming is a great sport because you can track your distance and times as you improve!
-We recommend logging each swim workout in the free MySwimPro app, and taking notes of how you felt after each swim.
+We recommend logging each Swim Workout in the free MySwimPro app, and taking notes on how you felt after each swim.
 Try to remember how fast or how far you swam, and keep a log in the app.

 In just a few weeks, you will be feeling strong, confident, and healthier than ever thanks to your great swim workouts!
 Recognizing the small goals you reached will help you to stay motivated and excited to keep swimming!

 When you follow a structured weekly training plan, you’ll be confident that every swim workout you complete is helping you reach your goals.
 With a guided plan, you will know exactly what to focus on in the pool, and will see much more progress in your technique.

 Get the MySwimPro app on your iPhone or Android to access personalized Training Plans, Guided Workouts and coaching.

 If you own a smartwatch, you can sync your account to seamlessly record all your swims, gather actionable data, and load your Guided Workouts on your wrist.

 If you’re looking for workout ideas, advanced analytics, and a training plan, sign up for MySwimPro ELITE!
 Use code SWIM35 to save $35 on your first year of training >